Maintaining Oral Health with Orthodontic Treatment: Can I Drink Alcohol with Braces?

 Alcohol and Braces: Useful Tips

-• Avoid babysitting your drink.
-Although sipping on your beverage slowly may save you money and prevent rapid intoxication, it can negatively impact your dental health.
-When you prolong the duration of your drinking, your mouth doesn’t have enough time to restore its pH balance, creating an environment that promotes bacterial growth.
+Avoid “babysitting” your drink: Although sipping on your beverage slowly may save you money, it can negatively impact your dental health.
+When you prolong the duration of your drinking, your mouth does not have enough time to restore its pH balance, creating an environment that promotes bacterial growth.

-• Don’t forget to drink water throughout the evening to stay hydrated and rinse away the leftover acid and sugar on your teeth.
-It’s good advice to swish the water before swallowing it.
+Stay hydrated: Don’t forget to drink water throughout the evening to stay hydrated and rinse away leftover acid and sugar.
+It is good advice to swish the water before swallowing it.

-• No matter how tired you are, don’t skip your nightly routine; brush and floss before going to bed.
+Nightly Routine: No matter how tired you are, do not skip your nightly routine; brush and floss before going to bed.
 Otherwise, you may wake up with displeasing morning breath.

-• Be smart and consume alcoholic beverages moderately.
-Always drink responsibly, and ensure you have a designated driver or other means of transportation ready to take you home safely.
+Drink Responsibly: Be smart and consume alcoholic beverages moderately.
+Always ensure you have a designated driver ready to take you home safely.

-Note: Please note that consuming alcohol not only has a negative effect on your oral health but also increases the risk of developing oral cancer.
-Based on the study conducted by the American Cancer Society, individuals who consume alcoholic beverages at a rate six times higher than the recommended rate have a significantly higher chance (%75–%80) of developing oral cancer compared to those who don’t.
+Note: Consuming alcohol increases the risk of developing oral cancer.
+Based on studies updated for 2026, individuals who consume alcoholic beverages at a rate significantly higher than the recommended rate have a 75% to 80% higher chance of developing oral cancer compared to those who do not.

 Mouth Ulcers and Alcohol